-The bottom line provides instantaneous power reading (997W for TEX1000LIGHT shown here); press button $\downarrow^{\frown}$ to increase level, press $\triangleleft^{\frown}$ to decrease it.
+The bottom line provides instantaneous power reading (in this example 1.97kW, falling below 1.6kW the reading back to Watt.
+As result of hysteresis power up, exceeding 1400W the reading back to kWatt); press button \downarrow^{\frown} to increase level, press \downarrow^{\frown} to decrease it.
 When you have achieved the desired level, press ENTER to confirm and exit the default menu.
 Please note that the setting is stored automatically; in other words, if you press ESC or do not press any keys before the preset time times out, the latest power level set will be retained.

-NOTE: This feature prevents the equipment from delivering maximum power as soon as output is enabled from menu 4, or in the event the equipment is already set to ON when you energise it.
+NOTE: This feature prevents the machine from delivering maximum power as soon as output is enabled from menu 4, or in the event the machine is already set to ON and energised.

-Ensure that the equipment is not in a locked-out state.
-Press ESC (sect.
-6.1 - [6]) to call up the selection screen (menu 3).
-Highlight Fnc and press ENTER to confirm (sect.
-6.1 - [9]) and access the selected menu (menu 4).
+Ensure that machine is not in a locked-out state.
+Press the ESC key to call up the selection screen (Menu 3).
+Highlight Fnc and press ENTER to confirm and access the appropriate menu (menu 4).